mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

     - **Stack: aws-etl-kinesis-stream-stack**

       This stack will create two kinesis data streams.
-Each producer runs for ingesting stream of events for different custoemers with their orders.
+Each producer runs for an ingesting stream of events for different customers with their orders.

       Initiate the deployment with the following command,